tathagatasrimani/codesign/README.md

 To run the codesign flow, run the following command from the codesign root directory: run_codesign --config desired_config

-The configs are set in src/yaml/codesign_cfg.yaml
+Add configs to a yaml file in test/additional_configs.
+The codesign framework will search through all yaml files in this directory for a matching config.

 ## Running with checkpoints:
 For debug purposes, you may not want to run the entire flow each time.
 To help, you can save a checkpoint (transfer contents of src/tmp directory to separate save directory) and load it back to src/tmp on your next run.
 You can do this through a few flags in src/yaml/codesign_cfg.yaml, or on the command line

-The possible checkpoint points in the code are: scalehls vitis netlist schedule pd
+The possible checkpoints in the code are: scalehls vitis netlist schedule pd

-NOTE: All checkpoints are stored in the test/saved_checkpoints directory
+NOTE: All saved checkpoints are stored in the test/saved_checkpoints directory

 ### To resume execution of the flow from a saved checkpoint:
 --checkpoint_start_step: Step AFTER which the real execution of the framework will begin.
 For example, if you specify vitis as the checkpoint step, then in codesign.py, all steps before and including vitis (also scalehls) will be skipped.
 Instead, we just read out the results from src/tmp for the next step and make sure to still do any other misellaneous initialization before that.